National Pie Day - January 23, 2017

 The The American Pie Council is dedicated to spreading the word about the benefits of pie for the body and soul, and urge Americans to perform "random acts of pieness" in celebration.
 To help, they've collected a list of heart warming ways to celebrate

-Attend or register for the 2016 APC Crisco National Pie Championships being held in April 2016 at the Caribe Royale in Orlando, FL.
+Attend or register for the 2017 APC Crisco National Pie Championships being held in May 2017 in Orlando, Florida.
 Entry forms are available at The

 American Pie Council site.